vitaminj/aws-iot-device-sdk-js/README.md

 <a name="browser"></a>
 ## Browser Applications
 This SDK can be packaged to run in a browser using [browserify](http://browserify.org/) or [webpack](https://webpack.js.org/), and includes helper scripts and example application code to help you get started writing browser applications that use AWS IoT.

+**NOTE:**  WebSocket implementations in most common web browsers do not allow setting of custom WebSocket headers.
+This is a known obstacle to using AWS IoT custom authentication in browser applications.
+AWS IoT is investigating alternate approaches to enable use of custom authentication in such applications in the future.

 ### Background
 Browser applications connect to AWS IoT using [MQTT over the Secure WebSocket Protocol](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html).
 There are some important differences between Node.js and browser environments, so a few adjustments are necessary when using this SDK in a browser application.